-SERMON

-LIVING AND CHOOSING
+CHAPTER 2

+CHOICES

+Practical Living And Christianity

 This life is often very difficult to live.
-It appears that people want everyone to be the same and start attacking folks who are not.
-Many folks have died because someone disagreed with them on social media or called them out on social media.
+There’s war, grief, and strife all around us.
+We have become increasingly intolerant towards people who differ from us and only want to be surrounded by those who don’t challenge us.
+It’s gotten even more scary with the introduction of the Internet.
+These days, folks are attacking and killing each other because of a mere disagreement or call-out on social media.
 For some reason, we have bought into this sense of ‘fairness’.
-My mother told me many times that life is not fair.
+As most of us find out during the course of our lives, and as my mother told me many times, life is not fair.
 We also know that God is not fair.
-I’m glad because of the blessings He gives to you, I may not be interested in.
+In the sense that the blessings I get aren’t necessarily that you’ll be bestowed with.
+And I’m glad for that fact because the blessings He gives to you, might not interest me.
 I am more interested in the blessings He gives me!
-God may not be fair, but He is always Just.
+Though not always fair, He is always Just.
 It doesn’t matter what race, religion, creed, background, or sex; God looks at us the same.
-(By the way, there is really only one race, the Human Race!)
+In my book, there’s only one race: the human race.
 It is we, as humans, that have a problem with folks being different.
-(This idea all started at the Tower of Babel in the bible, by the way).
-We have much in the way of divisions, much in the way of counterproductive actions, much in the way of extremes, and folks who have the best intentions.
+This idea was born at the Tower of Babel in the bible.
+We have much in the way of divisions, counterproductive actions, and extremes.
+And sometimes, the folks creating these divides will claim that they have the “best intentions”.
 This is such a vast subject that it is difficult to make it concise.
 Let’s just say that our greatest ability, weapon, or tool is the ability to choose.

-We all have choices and the way we live life is based on what we choose.
-If we choose to rob a bank, we choose the consequences.
-If we choose to be a free, willing sexual activist, we choose the consequences.
+We all have choices, and the choices we make determine the life we live.
+If we choose to rob a bank, we have chosen the consequences that follow.
+If we choose to be a free, willing participant in sexual activities, we choose the consequences.
 We don’t often think ahead of what the consequences of our choices are.
 Many folks believe that freedom is the ability to do whatever we want to do because we have the right to do it.
-I do not believe that this is a good definition of freedom.
-I think freedom is the responsibility to do what we are ‘supposed’ to do.
+I don’t think this definition does justice to the word freedom.
+I think freedom also means the responsibility to do what we are ‘supposed’ to do.
 It is following the laws, precepts, and moral principles that keep us and our fellow man safe, trusting, and strong.
-When our nation, or we as individuals, ignore the law, we cause the nation and ourselves to be unsafe.
-Choices.
+When our nation, or we as individuals, ignore the law, we impact everything around us.
+That impact is making our surroundings a little unsafe.
+That’s the power of choices.